microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 4. Follow the instructions in the dialog to add a TXT record to your domain's DNS configuration.
 5. Select **Verify** to validate that the TXT record has been successfully added.

-Once your TXT record has been validated, the Marketplace team will review your request and grant verification within 5 business days.
+Once your TXT record has been validated, the Marketplace team will review your request and grant verification within 5 business days, 9AM to 5PM on Monday-Friday (Indian Standard Time).

 ### Eligible domains